 Albert: Roughly 80% of deployed Albert sensors are paid for by U.S. state and local governments.
 For these SLTT-funded sensors, Albert alert data and Albert NetFlow metadata is shared with Federal partners only with the explicit approval of the individual hosting state or local organization.

-The deployment of the remaining Albert sensors is funded by Congressional appropriation through the Multi-State and Elections Infrastructure Information Sharing and Analysis Centers (MS- and EI-ISAC) to support cyber defense across the U.S. below the federal level.
+The deployment of the remaining Albert sensors is funded by Congressional appropriation through the Multi-State Information Sharing and Analysis Centers (MS-ISAC) to support cyber defense across the U.S. below the federal level.
 For these CISA-funded sensors, information shared with federal partners is limited to Albert alert data and Albert NetFlow metadata.

 NCSR: For the Nationwide Cybersecurity Review (NCSR), CISA currently sees only anonymized data, such as threat data and self-reported maturity scores by sector.
 To date, this data is anonymized, so there is no organization-specific information included.